Ishan-009/flight-microservice-project/readme.md

 ### 4. Environment Variables

-Create a `.env` file in each microservice directory based on the reference of `.env.example` `config/server-config` file:
+Create a `.env` file in each microservice directory based on the reference of `.env.example` or the `config/server-config` file:

 ```bash
 cp .env.example .env